I think you either love or hate Rainbow Rowell.

 Also, Eleanor & Park is by far her most popular book, and it’s actually my least favorite of her books, so take that for what it’s worth.

 And also, I’ve read several reviews that were disappointed in Landline, and I totally loved every page, so. . .
 I probably have no idea what I’m talking about.

 Georgie and her best friend Seth have been working together since college and their dream is a television show of their own – their character, their ideas, their jokes.

 And now, just before Christmas, the chance of a career comes along.
 Except to take that chance, Georgie won’t be able to go home for Christmas with her husband, Neal, and their two little girls.

 And Georgie knows Neal will be mad about it.
 Their relationship has been strained for quite some time, and this might be the nail in the coffin.
 What she doesn’t expect is that he packs up the girls and leaves for Christmas without her.

 She’s not interested in staying home alone, so she spends the weekend with her mom.
 And her mom still has the same dialup phone Georgie used as a teenager at home.
 And somehow, when she calls with it, she gets Neal.
 But not the Neal she’s been married to for years – it’s the Neal of their college days, when they were dating, before everything got so complicated.

 Now Georgie has to figure out if there is any way to make things less complicated.

-One thing I love about Rainbow Rowell’s characters is that they’re so real.
+One thing I love about Landline by Rainbow Rowell is the characters are so real.
 They do dumb things, they say mean things, they make mistakes and they struggle to make things right again.

 Also, holy cow, I think her dialogue is hilariously funny.
 I keep going back and reading the best lines over again.
 There is one party scene in college between Neal and Georgie that is about 6 pages of non-stop great lines.
 But they don’t feel over-written or over-the-top.
 They’re just funny.